abbodi1406/BatUtil/uup-converter-wimlib/README.md

 **How to:**

-- Optional: if you do not intend to keep converted ISO, edit convert-UUP.cmd and `set SkipISO=1`
+- Optional: if you do not intend to keep converted ISO, set convert-UUP option `SkipISO` to 1.

 - Use convert-UUP.cmd to create the converted ISO file/distribution